 What accessories matter most?

-A consistent grinder, a small cleaning brush, spare screens if the device uses them, a reliable charger/cable, and a real storage container or smell-proof pouch.
+A consistent grinder, a small cleaning brush, spare screens if the device uses them, a reliable charger or cable, and a real storage container or smell-proof pouch.

 Build the setup around the vape